Ivecia/snipersim/LLVM.md

 ## Is that possible to enable a higher level of optimization?

 Yes, but some optimizations may lead to unintended errors.

+## Is that possible to run a parallel program?

+Yes, but please use `pthread` as previously said, not use OpenMP and MPI, etc.